lomigmegard/akka-http-cors/README.md

 ## Benchmarks
 Using the [sbt-jmh](https://github.com/ktoso/sbt-jmh) plugin, preliminary benchmarks have been performed to measure the impact of the `cors` directive on the performance.
 The first results are shown below.

+Results are not all coming from the same machine.

 #### v0.1.2 (Akka 2.4.4)
 ```
 > jmh:run -i 40 -wi 30 -f2 -t1